 This Quarterly Report on Form 10-Q (this "Form 10-Q"), contains "forward-looking statements" that involve risks and uncertainties, as well as assumptions that, if they never materialize or they prove incorrect, could cause our results to differ materially and adversely from those expressed or implied by such forward-looking statements.
-The forward-looking statements are contained principally in this Item 2-"Management's Discussion and Analysis of Financial Condition and Results of Operations" and Part II, Item 1A-"Risk Factors," but appear throughout this Form 10-Q. Forward-looking statements may include, but are not limited to, statements relating to our outlook or expectations for earnings, revenues, expenses, asset quality, volatility of our common stock, financial condition or other future financial or business performance, strategies, expectations, or business prospects, the duration and impact of the novel COVID-19 pandemic on our business, our customers, and markets generally, or the impact of legal, regulatory, or supervisory matters on our business, results of operations, or financial condition.
+The forward-looking statements are contained principally in this Item 2-"Management's Discussion and Analysis of Financial Condition and Results of Operations" and Part II, Item 1A-"Risk Factors," but appear throughout this Form 10-Q. Forward-looking statements may include, but are not limited to, statements relating to our outlook or expectations for earnings, revenues, expenses, asset quality, volatility of our common stock, financial condition or other future financial or business performance, strategies, expectations, or funancial condition.

 Forward-looking statements can be identified by the use of words such as "estimate," "plan," "project," "forecast," "intend," "expect," "anticipate," "believe," "seek," "target", "will," "would," "could," "can," "may", or similar expressions.
 Forward-looking statements reflect our judgment based on currently available information and involve a number of risks and uncertainties that could cause actual results to differ materially from those described in the forward-looking statements.
-Factors that could cause or contribute to such differences include, but are not limited to, those discussed in Part II, Item 1A-"Risk Factors" in this Form 10-Q and in our other filings with the U.S. Securities and Exchange Commission (the "SEC"), including our Annual Report on Form 10-K for the fiscal year ended September 30, 2022, filed with the SEC on July 31, 2023 ("2022 Annual Report").
+Factors that could cause or contribute to such differences include, but are not limited to, those discussed in Part II, Item 1A-"Risk Factors" in this Form 10-Q and in our other filings with the U.S. Securities and Exchange Commission (the "SEC"), including our Annual Report on Form 10-K for the fiscal year ended September 30, 2023, filed with the SEC on March 19, 2024 ("2023 Annual Report").
 Additionally, there may be other factors that could preclude us from realizing the predictions made in the forward-looking statements.
 We operate in a continually changing business environment and new factors emerge from time to time.
 We cannot predict such factors or assess the impact, if any, of such factors on our financial position or results of operations.
 All forward-looking statements included in this Form 10-Q speak only as of the date of this Form 10-Q and you are cautioned not to place undue reliance on any such forward-looking statements.
 Except as required by law, we undertake no obligation to publicly update or release any revisions to these forward-looking statements to reflect any events or circumstances after the date of this Form 10-Q or to reflect the occurrence of unanticipated events.